 Keep in mind that if you are going to enroll in a Medicare Supplement plan, you should enroll when you are first eligible.
 Enrolling at the right time will save you money and ensure you get approved for coverage.
 If you wait, you may be denied coverage or have have higher premiums and an involuntary Medicare waiting period.

-The first step to enrolling in Medigap is enrolling in Original Medicare (Part A and Part B) - you cannot have Medigap without having Original Medicare first.
+The first step to enrolling in Medigap is enrolling in Original Medicare (Part A and Part B) - you cannot have Medigap insurance plans without having Original Medicare first.
 Additionally, you cannot have both Medicare Advantage and Medicare Supplement, so if you already have Medicare Advantage and want to switch to Medigap, you’ll need to cancel your Medicare Advantage plan.
 If you already have Original Medicare and think you may want to add on a Medicare Supplement policy, you can do that during the Annual Enrollment Period (AEP) from October 15 through December 7 each year.
 If you have a special circumstance (lost or gained a job, moved to a new state, etc.), you may qualify for a Special Enrollment Period (SEP) which will allow you to change or add plans during any time of the year.

 Initial enrollment period - This starts three months before you turn 65 and ends three months after your birthday.
 This is the best time to apply for coverage if you want to avoid a penalty fee and be guaranteed coverage.
 If you apply for coverage outside of your initial enrollment period, you can be denied coverage or charged more for the plan.